louis-pvs/plaincraft/README.md

 - GitHub Actions:
   - `app-checks` installs deps once, then format, typecheck, lint, unit test, and build the app.
-  - `storybook-tests` restores cached Playwright browsers, builds Storybook, installs any missing browsers, serves the static bundle, waits on `http://127.0.0.1:6006`, and runs the Storybook 9 test runner with the same command we use locally.
+  - `storybook-tests` restores Playwright browsers cached per `@playwright/test` version/runner arch, builds Storybook, installs any missing browsers, serves the static bundle, waits on `http://127.0.0.1:6006`, and runs the Storybook 9 test runner with the same command we use locally.

 Do not exceed these time boxes: